germinateplatform/germinate-server/docs/setup.md

   mysql:
 ```

-If you don't use docker-compose, here is an example of those same instructions as basic Docker commands:
+If you don't use docker-compose, here is an example of those same instructions as basic Docker commands.
+See the comments in the `docker-compose.yml` file above to see which parts need changing:

 ```shell
 docker volume create germinate